bertofurth/Seagate-Central-Debian/README.md

 #### Change the system hostname
 The default system hostname is "SC-debian" but you will most likely wish to change this to something more meaningful.
-This can be done with the "hostnamectl set-hostname <new-name>" command.
+This can be

+done with the "hostnamectl set-hostname new-name" command.
 The /etc/hosts file also needs to be modified with the "nano" or "vi" editor to remove any references to "SC-debian" and replace them with the new hostname.

     hostnamectl set-hostname NAS-X
     nano /etc/hosts

-#### Set the local timezone
+### Configure the local timezone and time
+By default the system will be set to the North America/Pacific timezone.
+Change this as follows.

     # Show current timezone settings
     timedatectl